catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 1. Check that you have OpenSSH
 2. Create an RSA Key Pair
-3. Securely store the Key Pair and Passphrase
+3. Finish off by securing your key
 4. Upload the Public Key to a cloud server
 5. Connect to the cloud server
 6. Set-up FileZilla with your SSH key

-Before we get going, there is a subsection which explains why we use RSA key pairs to make secure connections over the internet.
+Before we start, there is a subsection which explains why we use RSA key pairs to make secure connections over the internet.